Here's an offering of guided meditations lasting from 5 to 45 minutes:

 with Andrea Fella

-- Note: Your application and $100 deposit must by received by 5/6/18 to be entered into the lottery.
-Applicants will be notified in late May if they have been Accepted or are on the Waiting List.
-Subsequent applications will be added to the Waiting List.
+Your application and $100 deposit must be received by 5/4/19 to be entered into the lottery.
+Applicants will be notified by late May if they have been accepted or are on the waiting list.

 Talks by year: